BurningKarl/LightOrgan/README.md

 * Connect the dataline of the LED strip to pin 40

 At this point nothing should happen.
 The LEDs will not automatically turn on.
-You can test everything with `python strandtest.py -c` and the first six LEDs will start to light up in various colors and patterns.
+You can test everything with `sudo ven/bin/python strandtest.py -c` and the first six LEDs will start to light up in various colors and patterns.
 The reason I have set `LED_COUNT = 6` is that there is a limit to the number LEDs that you can use simultaneously with the Raspbery Pi as the only power source.
 A single LED can use up to 60 mA of current and it depends on the type of Raspberry Pi what currents it allows.
 According to [this sheet](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md) my Raspberry Pi 3B